Vitamins and Minerals for Digestion

 Magnesium has an association with constipation.
 A research paper ( Murakami et al, 2007) demonstrates a link between low magnesium intake and constipation in Japanese women.
 So if you suffer from constipation or IBS-C it may be advisable to take a magnesium supplement.

-While kelp is technically a supplement it is also worth mentioning here as it contains both calcium and magnesium, along with other beneficial vitamins and minerals in a form easily absorbed by the body.
+While kelp is technically a supplement it is also worth mentioning here as it contains both calcium and magnesium, along with many other beneficial vitamins and minerals in a form easily absorbed by the body.
 For a sensitive digestion, easily digested vitamins and minerals are preferred.
 Some customers who take our one a day Hebridean Kelp Capsules report that it helps to keep them regular and that when they don't take it, their digestive system appears to "slow down".
 This is because seaweeds contain the vital mineral iodine which is needed by the thyroid, a gland that regulates the speed of all the body's processes.

 Murakami K, Sasaki S, H Okubo H, Y Takahashi Y, Y Hosoi Y, M Itabashi M et al. (2007) Association between dietary fiber, water and magnesium intake and functional constipation among young Japanese women.
 European Journal of Clinical Nutrition (2007) 61, 616–622.
 Nature Publishing Group.